J-T-McC/laravel-atomic-deployments/README.md

     /**
      * Symbolic link to the current deployed build
-     * This path should be used for schedules and setting your web root */
+     * This path should be used for schedules and setting your web root.
+     */
     'deployment-link' => env('ATM_DEPLOYMENT_LINK'),

     /**
      * The primary build folder
-     * This folder is where all deployments ran and ultimately copied to a deployment directory */
+     * This folder is where all deployments ran and ultimately copied to a deployment directory.
+     */
     'build-path' => env('ATM_BUILD'),

     /**
      * Production build directory
      * Builds are copied here and linked for deployment
-     * Ensure this directory has the required permissions to allow php and your webserver to run your application here */
+     * Ensure this directory has the required permissions to allow php and your webserver to run your application here.
+     */
     'deployments-path' => env('ATM_DEPLOYMENTS'),

     /**
      * Max number of build directories allowed
-     * Once limit is hit, old deployments will be removed automatically after a successful build */
+     * Once limit is hit, old deployments will be removed automatically after a successful build.
+     */
     'build-limit' => 10,

     /**
-     * Migrate files|folders from the outgoing production build to your new release using a relative path and pattern
+     * Migrate files|folders from the outgoing production build to your new release using a relative path and pattern.
+     *
      * @see https://www.php.net/manual/en/function.glob.php
      */
     'migrate' => [
         //        'storage/framework/sessions/*',
-    ]
+    ],

+    /**
+     * Deployment class used.
+     *
+     * Add custom deployments by implementing @see \JTMcC\AtomicDeployments\Interfaces\DeploymentInterface
+     * and adding your class to this config property */
+    'deployment-class' => \JTMcC\AtomicDeployments\Services\Deployment::class,

 ];
 ```